My Account

 Descriptions with photographs of Scottish sundials, ancient, old and new as well as sundials from some other places.
 Includes registers of sundials seen, which are fully searchable by any criterion.

-An essay on the use of sundials in gardens.
+An essay about the use of sundials in gardens.

 Animations of some of the historical stages of the development of sundials.